FernandaCortez/PharmacomiRs/README.md

 # Tripartite Network construction.

 Construction of tripartite networks for each tumor subtype of breast cancer.
-Pharmacological information is integrated into genetic regulation networks (miRNA-gene) inferred with mutual information.
-The association is based on Gene-Drug interactions previously reported in the "PharmacomiR" database.
+The pharmacological information is integrated into genetic regulation networks (miRNA-gene) of 10k interactions inferred with mutual information.
+The association is based on previously reported Gene-Drug interactions in the "PharmacomiR" database.

 # Topological analysis of networks.